adiManethia/Image_Segmentation/README.md

 ### 🦋 Butterfly Image Segmentation using Masking Techniques
-This repository contains an image segmentation project focused on using masking techniques to isolate butterfly images.
-The dataset was created using Google Images and augmented through Roboflow.
-The project demonstrates how to use Python libraries, such as OpenCV and pycocotools, to generate segmentation masks from COCO-format annotations.

-### Project Overview

-This project showcases the process of segmenting butterfly images using masking techniques.
-A small dataset of 7 images was collected, labeled, and augmented with Roboflow.
-Python-based tools, such as OpenCV and the COCO API, were used to create binary masks for image segmentation.
+This project focuses on segmenting butterfly images using masking techniques.
+A small dataset was collected, labeled, and augmented via `Roboflow`.
+Python tools like OpenCV and the COCO API were used to generate binary segmentation masks from COCO-format annotations.

 ## Key Components:
 1. Data Collection: